This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Check Moisture Level Before Baking: If the mixture seems too dry before popping it into the oven, feel free to add a bit more broth to reach your desired consistency.
+• Adjust Moisture Before Baking: If the mixture feels too dry before going into the oven, don’t hesitate to add a little more broth.
+This ensures the stuffing bakes up moist and flavorful without being overly dry.

 Frequently Asked Questions

-To make a vegetarian dressing, leave out the sausage and use vegetable broth instead of chicken broth.
+Yes!
+To make a vegetarian version, simply omit the sausage and replace the chicken broth with vegetable broth.

 Can I double this sausage stuffing recipe?

-Yes, you can!
-To make enough for three or more servings, simply double all the ingredients.
-Instead of the original smaller dish, use either an 8-inch round baking dish that is 1.5 inches deep, a 9×5-inch rectangular dish, or a 6×8-inch baking dish.
+Absolutely.
+To make enough for three or more servings, double all the ingredients.
+Use a larger baking dish, such as an 8-inch round dish (1.5 inches deep), a 9×5-inch rectangular dish, or a 6×8-inch baking dish.
+Bake for 30 minutes as directed, then check for doneness.
+If needed, continue baking for an additional 5-10 minutes until fully cooked.

 Ways To Use Leftover Ingredients